microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 ## Agents (Experimental)

-[`flaml.autogen.agents`](../reference/autogen/agent/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
+[`flaml.autogen.agent`](../reference/autogen/agent/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
 This subpackage is under active development.

 We have designed different classes of Agents that are capable of communicating with each other through the exchange of messages to collaboratively finish a task.
 An agent can communicate with other agents and perform actions.
-Different agents can differ in what actions they perform in the `receive` method.
+Different agents can differ in what actions they perform after receiving messages.

 ### `AssistantAgent`